-Simple modifications to the existing Life/form® “Airway Larry” allow for a new aspect in training airway management!
-The Adult Airway Decontamination or Suction Assisted Laryngoscopy and Airway Decontamination (S.A.L.A.D) Simulator, developed in partnership with Dr. James DuCanto, Director of Simulation Center for Aurora St. Luke’s Medical Center in Milwaukee, Wisconsin, uses suction to enhance first pass success-laryngoscopy FPS-L with a non-anesthetized patient in active emesis.
+Simple modifications to the existing Life/form® “Airway Larry” allow for a new aspect in training airway management.
+The Adult Airway Decontamination or Suction Assisted Laryngoscopy and Airway Decontamination (S.A.L.A.D) Simulator, developed in partnership with Dr. James DuCanto, Director of Simulation Center for Aurora St. Luke’s Medical Center in Milwaukee, WI, uses suction to enhance first pass success-laryngoscopy FPS-L with a non-anesthetized patient in active emesis.

 - “Airway Larry” simulates a non-anesthetized patient for practicing intubation, ventilation, and suction.

 - Anatomy and landmarks including teeth, tongue, oral and nasal pharynx, larynx, epiglottis, arytenoids, false cords, true vocal cords, trachea, esophagus, and cricoid cartilage.

 - The trainer allows you to practice oral, digital, and nasal intubation, as well as E.T., E.O.A., P.T.L., L.M.A., Combitube®, and King System insertion.

 - Suction techniques and proper cuff inflation with active emesis.

 - This trainer has room to maneuver, and a slightly anterior position, making it a great trainer for introductory classes as well as advanced students.